Texas Investment Fraud Attorneys

 Eddie D. Austin Jr., Andrew I. Farmer, Scott R. Sieck, John D. Brotherton, and Carolyn P. Austin were apparently listed as defendants for carrying out a pump-dump scheme that defrauded many with penny stocks.
 Pump and Dump fraud refers to when individuals falsely inflate the price of an owned stock through unlawful means and then subsequently sell the inexpensive stock for a higher price.
 When those inflated stocks are sold by the schemers the investors are at a loss because the price for the stock decreases significantly.
 This is much easier to facilitate in an era of growing activities behind a screen, email, social media, and data hacks.
 In this particular case, the defendants supposedly took control over the free trading stock of a micro-cap stock.
 This scheme was reportedly carried out by portraying a misleading interest in the market and falsely increasing share prices.
 The perpetrators supposedly distributed the stocks to companies that they had influence over and managed various deceptive commercial advertising strategies that resulted in the propagation of investors and kept the scheme going.
 According to the SEC, the accused exploited the price of the stock as well as the extent of trading by selling virtually meritless stock on unwary investors.
 Austin Jr., Farmer, Sieck, Brotherton, and Austin breached Sections 5(a), 5(c), and 17(a) of the Securities Act of 1933 and the antifraud provisions of Section 10(b) of the Securities Exchange Act of 1934.
 Although the settlement itself is still under court approval, the defendants are reportedly ordered to pay over 10 million dollars in disgorgement as well as over $890,000 in interest not including other alleged consequences such as director bars and restrictions on purchasing and selling securities in the future.

-Several securities fraud go undetected but when these types of extensive schemes arise, many people are victimized and lose money.
-Malecki Law has extensive experience in representing a diverse clientele from both Fortune 500 companies as well as everyday individuals.
+Securities frauds can go undetected but when these types of extensive schemes arise, many people are victimized and lose money.
+Malecki Law is an investment fraud law firm that has extensive experience in representing a diverse clientele from both Fortune 500 companies as well as everyday individuals.
 For over two decades, Jenice Malecki has worked to provide insight on securities law and utilize her dynamic exposure to run a firm that satisfies the needs of those who need support for arbitrations, regulatory proceedings and unsuitability claims to name a few.
+If you are a Texas resident seeking to recover an investment loss due to fraud or mismanagement, call our firm’s investment fraud attorneys for a free consultation.
+Most of our clients choose a contingency arrangement, meaning we do not get paid unless you do.